dvrpc/electric-vehicles/README.md

 # Planning for Electric Vehicles

-Informational homepage for the DVRPC/UC Davis EV Planning Toolkit for ArcGIS.
+Informational homepage for the DVRPC EV Planning Toolkit for ArcGIS.

 ## Interactive Map